-I’ve made the case that the controlling metaphor for the husband and wife relationship in the Ephesians’ household code is the metaphor of head and body as visually identifiable parts of an organically indivisible unit.
+I have made the case that the controlling metaphor for the husband and wife relationship in the Ephesians’ household code is the metaphor of head and body as visually identifiable parts of an organically indivisible unit.
 It is a masterful play on the idea that “the two become one flesh.”
-As we examine these passages we see complementary ideas about husband and wife that must be matched correctly.
-The metaphor is frequently butchered to teach that the husband’s role is to “be the head” and the wife’s role is “to submit.”
+As we examine these passages, we see complementary ideas about husband and wife that must be matched correctly.
+The metaphor is frequently said to teach that the husband’s role is to “be the head” and the wife’s role is “to submit.”
 As Sarah Sumner (162) has pointed out, the matching pairs are as follows:

 Husband and Wife